Examination Questions

 Can you rescore my exam?

 ARRT uses several quality-control procedures to ensure that all exams are scored with complete accuracy.
-It’s extremely unlikely that our most recent scoring calculations will be incorrect.
-For a fee and within a certain amount of time, you may request a review of your score’s accuracy if you think a calculation error has occurred.
-Rescore requests must be postmarked within 14 calendar days of the postmark date on the envelope with your score report and will only be considered for the most recent exam.
-Check your handbook for instructions and more information.
+For that reason, it’s extremely unlikely that our scoring calculations will be incorrect.
+However, you may request a review of your score’s accuracy if you think a calculation error has occurred.
+This is also called a scoring appeal.

 Can I appeal an eligibility decision?